California State Prehistoric Artifact: Chipped Stone Bear

 On June 24, 1991, then Governor Pete Wilson signed SB 404 declaring the Chipped Stone Bear (bear-shaped eccentric) as the official California State Prehistoric Artifact.
 Read SB 404 as Chaptered Law At a ceremony in the Governor's office, Dr. Henry Koerper and Dr. Jonathan Erikson, of the University of California, Irvine, presented the actual “Chipped Stone Bear” to First Lady Gayle Wilson.

-The Cultural Resources Division of the California Department of Parks and Recreation is the custodian of this priceless prehistoric artifact.
+The California State Archives is the custodian of this priceless prehistoric artifact.